Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 ## Optimizing force vs travel

-ActivePedal has two mechanical settings for different purposes.
-Choose the mode according to your required force and travel ranges.
+ActivePedal has two mechanical settings.
+Choose the mode according to your preferred force and travel range.

 ![](assets/force%20and%20travel%20range.png)

-To change the setting
+To change the mode:

 1. Re-asseble parts as illustrated procedure
 2. Tighten screws to appriximately 3 Nm torque.